LibreTubeApp/LibreTube/README.md

     yarn

+Then we ensure all project files are compiled into their runtime forms.

+    yarn run build

 Finally we run the server, which will run it on facing on port 80.
 Edit `docker-compose.prod.yml` if you need to change any of this.